How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Getting the right IT is just the first step.
 Appropriate training, policies and working practices can help you maximise return on your IT investment.

 The lines between office phone systems and other elements of business communications are blurring.
-This has led to the emergence of powerful unified messaging systems, which tie together different communication tools.
+Many businesses are adopting unified messaging systems that bring together different communication tools.

-A good unified messaging system is very flexible.
+A good unified messaging system is flexible and adaptable.
 For instance, it can automatically divert calls to your mobile when you're out of the office or display data from your CRM system when a customer calls.
-The best way to explore the options is to speak to an IT supplier.

-Works by connecting a business phone number to one or many mobile phones and landlines.
-Software is used to set up call-forwarding, queuing and phone tree feature.
+Virtual phone systems works by connecting a business phone number to one or many mobile phones and landlines.
+Software is used to set up call-forwarding, queuing and provide phone tree features.

 Ideal if you're a sole trader or run a business that consists of remote workers.